Faraday Privacy Notice

 We will also share aggregated versions of this information with the brands that use Faraday.

 We use Google Firebase to provide analytics and similar services and to track statistics and user demographics, understand usage of our Ads and Landing Pages, and identify and resolve the root causes of any crashes.
 Find out more information about Google Firebase.

-Where you've consented to us doing so, we'll share your name and email address with the brand whose products or services were advertised within the Ad that directed you to the Landing Page.
+Where you've consented to us doing so, we'll share your email address with the brand whose products or services were advertised within the Ad that directed you to the Landing Page.
 We ask for this information so that we can pass it to the relevant brand so that they can send you your gift, offer or prize [and other information about their products and services].
 We won't share this information with any other brand.

 We'll share your personal information with third-party vendors, consultants and other service providers or partners who are working on our behalf on the Ads or Landing Pages and need access to your information to carry out their work for us.
 These entities (including those mentioned above) have agreed to maintain the confidentiality, security, and integrity of the personal information they obtain from us, and not to use your personal information for any purpose other than as described in this Privacy Notice or as required or permitted by applicable law.

 We may also share your information with other organisations when we believe doing so is necessary or appropriate:

 If we do have any of your personal information, we’ll keep it for as long as reasonably necessary to fulfil the purposes outlined in this Privacy Notice and in accordance with our retention policies, as applicable, unless a longer retention period is required by applicable laws and/or regulations.